 If you’d rather stay in the city itself, take the time to wander through the main town, enjoy the beautiful beaches and just take in the cool vibes of this underrated Southern Californian city.

 The main street is filled with cool shops, cafes, restaurants and bars that are worth browsing and checking out.
 Walk along the main Ventura Beach and enjoy the Pacific winds and sea air.
-Stroll up the classic pier and watch the surfers catch some incredible waves.
+Stroll up the classic pier and watch the surfers catch some incredible waves (or try surfing yourself!)

 Situated in the lovely Los Padres National Forest, there is a lot of Spanish history that is worth exploring, plenty of art galleries, tons of cool restaurants and lots of other cool stuff that makes Ojai a really great stop to take on a Los Angeles to Santa Barbara road trip.